|Nutritional Guidelines (per serving)|

 - 1/2 tsp. sea salt

 Rinse fish under cold water and pat to nearly dry.

 In a medium-size mixing bowl, combine all 'Spice Mix' ingredients.

 Using a sharp serrated knife or a clean pair of kitchen scissors, slice fish into chunky, 4-inch segments (this makes frying easier and crispier results!).

 Sprinkle a clean plate with cornstarch.
 Now dip fish into the spice mixture, coating all sides.
 Place coated pieces on the plate.

 Remove from oil and drain, or set directly on serving plate.
-Serve this fish up with lime wedges on the side (to be squeezed over right before eating) and plenty of Thai jasmine rice.
+Serve this fish up with lime wedges on the side and plenty of Thai jasmine rice.